 Customers love putting on their CEO hat to tell you what you could do better.
 This question can prompt small, but positive adjustments, or even uncover new features and tools that would improve user experience.

 You spent a lot of money attracting that customer to your product, so this is one final way to earn something valuable in return.

-5. Would you reconsider our product in the future?
+5) Would you reconsider our product in the future?
+What would that take?